lesleycw/Agility2020-303-PerRequestPolicy/lab3.rst

 Lab 3: Custom Per Request Policy - Extended
 ===========================================

-The purpose of this lab is change the behaviour of the custom Per Request Policies built during Lab2.
-Lab attendees will expand policies by incoporating HTTP_Connector agents to query external API's and incorporate gating critera to enforce policy behavior while accessing the provided application.
+The purpose of this lab is to change the behavior of the custom Per Request Policies built during Lab 2.
+Lab attendees will expand policies by incorporating HTTP_Connector agents to query external API's and incorporate Gating Criteria to enforce policy behavior while accessing the lab application.
-Students will configure the various aspects using the Visual Policy Editor, review the configuration and perform tests of the deployment.
+Students will configure the various aspects of this lab using the Visual Policy Editor, review the configuration and perform tests of the deployment.

 Objective: